MrsG33k/CI-MS1-Pokemon/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about pokemon.
+        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about Pokémon.
         2. As a First Time Visitor, I want a navigation menu that is easy to use  so that I can find the information I need quickly
-        3. As a First Time Visitor, I want to read about different types of Pokemon so that I can understand their strengths and weaknesses
+        3. As a First Time Visitor, I want to read about different types of Pokémon so that I can understand their strengths and weaknesses

     -   #### Returning Visitor Goals

         1. As a Returning Visitor, I want to find new or updated content easily so that I can stay engaged with the website.
-        2. As a Returning Visitor, I want links to external Pokemon resources so that I can expand my knowledge.
+        2. As a Returning Visitor, I want links to external Pokémon resources so that I can expand my knowledge.

 -   ### Design Reference
     -   #### Colour Scheme
-        -    I have decided, for user familiarity to use colours associated with Pokemon.
+        -    I have decided, for user familiarity to use colours associated with Pokémon.
         - **Pokémon Blue Colour**: `#354FA0`
         - **Pokémon Yellow Colour**: `#FBCA03`
         - **Poké Ball Red Colour**: `#FE0004`